🇦🇺 Australia

 Demand Level

-Steady demand across community services, aged care, mental health, and disability support.
+Strong demand in aged care, mental health, and disability services.

 Note: This occupation is on the Short-term Skilled Occupation List (STSOL).
 The independent Subclass 189 visa is not available.
 PR pathways require state nomination (190), regional nomination (491), or employer sponsorship (482 → 186).